chawlaishita13/action-repo-validation/README.md

 # GitHub Action for Validating Action Repositories
-A GitHub Action to validate action repositories.
+This is a GitHub Action to validate action repositories.
 There are certain validations that need to be checked in an Action repository.
 For instance, it is ideal for an Action repository to have a README file with an Example workflow and Contribution Guidelines.

 With this Action, you can check for essential [Validations for an Action repository](https://github.com/Azure/actions/blob/main/docs/validations-action-repo.md).
 For every check, either a success message will be displayed or an error will be thrown.